department-of-veterans-affairs/va.gov-team/products/identity/Research/2023-04 Proactive CSP Migration/readme.md

 ## Background

 There are currently multiple ways to sign in and access VA services.
-These sign in options don't all meet required security standards.
-Having so many also create user frustration and confusion.
-The goal is to migrate Veterans from legacy credential service providers (DS Logon and My HealtheVet) to [Login.gov](http://login.gov/).
-Discovery research by related teams defined several pathways for the migration.
+These Credential Service Providers (CSPs) don't all meet required security standards.
+Having so many also frustrates and confuses users.
+The goal of this product is to migrate Veterans from legacy credential service providers (DS Logon and My HealtheVet log in) to a modern CSP, ideally to [Login.gov](http://login.gov/) or to [ID.me](http://id.me/) for those who don't meet login.gov's ID requirments.

-This research focuses on a modification of one of those migration pathways.
-We're seeking ways to encourage Veterans to adopt a modern CSP as their primary credential on their own, and preemptive to any announcement about sunsetting legacy credentials.
+This research will consider terms or phases that will help us better speak to veterans about the migration.
+We're seeking ways to encourage Veterans to migrate to a modern CSP on their own, proactively, even prior to any announcement about sunsetting legacy credentials.

-This study is part of a body of research work that is taking place across multiple Identity teams.
+This study is part of a body of research work that is taking place across multiple Identity teams

 - See also [LGA team's pre-work related to this research](https://github.com/department-of-veterans-affairs/va.gov-team/tree/master/products/login.gov-adoption/research/2023-03-Organic-Adoption-Messaging-Usability)
 - See also [LGA team's research overview](https://github.com/department-of-veterans-affairs/va.gov-team/tree/master/products/login.gov-adoption/research)